Knot invariant: Hyperbolic invariants

+Homological invariants

 In recent years, there has been much interest in homological invariants of knots which categorify well-known invariants.
 Heegaard Floer homology is a homology theory whose Euler characteristic is the Alexander polynomial of the knot.
 It has been proven effective in deducing new results about the classical invariants.
 Along a different line of study, there is a combinatorially defined cohomology theory of knots called Khovanov homology whose Euler characteristic is the Jones polynomial.
 This has recently been shown to be useful in obtaining bounds on slice genus whose earlier proofs required gauge theory.
 Mikhail Khovanov and Lev Rozansky have since defined several other related cohomology theories whose Euler characteristics recover other classical invariants.
 Catharina Stroppel gave a representation theoretic interpretation of Khovanov homology by categorifying quantum group invariants.